|

 Ahead of the 2007 season, it was widely speculated, though naturally denied by the team, that there might be a certain amount of favouritism towards Felipe within Ferrari, what with Jean Todt's son Nicholas being the Brazilian's manager.
 However, the truth is that the Maranello outfit treated both men equally and nobody, least of all the drivers, could have any complaints.

-Of course, the situation wasn't helped when Raikkonen got his season off to a winning start in Melbourne, while Felipe, who suffered a gearbox problem in qualifying was subsequently demoted to the back of the grid as a result of an engine change.
+The situation wasn't helped when Raikkonen got his season off to a winning start in Melbourne, while Felipe, who suffered a gearbox problem in qualifying, was subsequently demoted to the back of the grid as a result of an engine change.
 While the Finn sprayed the Champagne on the Melbourne podium, Felipe had to console himself with sixth place.

 Three weeks later, Felipe appeared set to make up for the misery of Melbourne when he took a convincing pole at Sepang, however, a dreadful start saw him lose out to both Alonso and Hamilton, ending the day fifth and already losing ground in the Drivers' Championship.